nicholasRenninger/VANTAGE_Simulation/README.md

 * you should now have the ability to `import yaml` and `import pip` from the c4d python script console.

-* if you need to install more packages to the c4d python distribution (like `numpy`), now you can simply do:
+* if you need to install more packages to the c4d python distribution (like `numpy`), now you can simply do (from the c4d python script console):

 ```python
 >>> import pip